propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.1.14 - 2025-12-01 =
+* Added support for Cloudflare Turnstile as a CAPTCHA service
+* Added new 'Furnished' Elementor widget
+* Updated geocoding requests to OSM to pass in User-Agent header to reduce chance of receiving a 403 response back

 = 2.1.13 - 2025-11-12 =
 * Created search page and assign to 'Search Results Page' setting by default upon installation.
 This is one of the main sticking points when using Property Hive for the first time.